surendra769/Machine-Learning/README.md

-# Supervised-ML
-Supervised Machine Learning Project
+This repository  contain all tbe project which are related to Supervised Machine learning